Best AI Tools for Excel Automation 2026 | Schedule Reports & Auto-Export

 Limitations

-• Excel-specific actions are basic — limited to reading/writing rows and tables
+- Excel-specific actions are still basic at the core connector level — reading/writing rows and tables

 3. Zapier

-Best for: Non-technical users connecting apps with simple trigger-action workflows.
+Best for: Non-technical users connecting apps with trigger-action workflows — now with AI-powered flow creation and agent-based automation.

 What it does